-I needed to simplify things a bit and did just that with my latest kit – The Simplified Life Kit.
+I needed to simplify things a bit and did just that with the one of my kits – The Streamlined Life Kit.
 You can see how the kit is set up in my discbound notebook by going to this post.
 But today I’m just going to show you a few features and simple things you can do to create your own discbound planner or binder or notebook.

 You can purchase a cover or create your own by laminating cardstock.
-You can also purchase dividers or make your own with cardstock.
+You can also purchase dividers or make your own.
 Just pop them in and out to place them where it makes most sense for you.